respeaker/seeed-voicecard/README.md

 aplay -D ac101 a.wav
 #Do not use -D plughw:1,0 directly except your wave file is single channel only.
 ```
-**Note: for developer using ReSpeaker 6-mic doing capturing & playback the same time,
+**Note: for developer using 6-Mics Circular Array Kit(or 4-Mics Linear Array Kit) doing capturing & playback the same time,
 capturing must be start first, or else the capturing channels will miss order.**

 ### uninstall seeed-voicecard